stelijahsoftware/marelias-notepad/README.md

 X - Darker scrollbars + wider
 X - green & red bg + [r + make 3 hashes orange ###
 X - Colour: ✓ ✗
+X - colour line beginning with $ as code

 ### TODO:
-- colour $ as pink + colour line beginning with $ as code
 [H] - open with dialog for odt, doc, docx, odtf and pdf (see implementation in original app).
       Open files not ending in .txt/md in respective apps (feature already exists in original app, transfer it) SEE THE DIALOG it shows you when you try to open an odt file.
-[H] - Put top bar on bottom for easier access to save button & rename..etc [H] - Make selecting text and scrolling up faster (selecting text from middle of screen until top) [h] - Keep recently searched for items in search list WIP - Publish to gplay
+[H] - Put top bar on bottom for easier access to save button & rename..etc [H] - Make selecting text and scrolling up faster (selecting text from middle of screen until top) [H] - Keep recently searched for items in search list [H] - Publish to gplay
-[M] - Show total notes count (+ on folders?)
-[M] - Do not use hour and minute for automatic numbering, instead use sequential numbers (if name exists, number sequentially rather than open existing note)
+[H] - Edit note title from note edit screen (like snotepad) [H] - Plus button should auto add note with date; rename title from pressing note title on opening [H] - Do not use hour and minute for automatic numbering, instead use sequential numbers (if name exists, number sequentially rather than open existing note)
+[H] - Auto-delete empty notes on save + disable auto-save?
+[H] - Touch all parent folders on save

+[L] - Show total notes count (+ on folders?)
-[M] - Edit note title from note edit screen (like snotepad) [L] - Don't use currentTimeMillis(), instead copy the stamp from the just written file https://github.com/gsantner/markor/pull/2422#issuecomment-2365364977
+[L] - Don't use currentTimeMillis(), instead copy the stamp from the just written file https://github.com/gsantner/markor/pull/2422#issuecomment-2365364977
-[L] - Highlight briefly when going back (see Merge requests on github) (this feature is not implemented yet in upstream) [L] - Add button to insert date yyy-mm-dd?
+[L] - Highlight briefly when going back (see Merge requests on github) (this feature is not implemented yet in upstream) [L] - Add git integration (add note in 'about' screen how to do it in about) X - Add button to insert date yyy-mm-dd?
-[L] - Auto-delete empty notes on save + disable auto-save?
-[L] - Add git integration (add note how to do it in about)

 ### Build Commands:
 ./gradlew build --warning-mode all